Showing posts with label Shelley Duvall. Show all posts

 Olive's Miss Bossypants posture clearly shows the family’s power dynamics.

 And why wasn’t all of this more fun?
 One reason musicals ARE musicals is their potential for emotional transcendence.
 A musical can be as small, subtle, and offbeat as it wants to be…but that shouldn't mean it can't also be a little joyous and magical.
-Though “Swee’pea’s Lullaby” always gives me waterworks (which I credit to Robin Williams' endearing performance), it's the rare musical that fails to provide me with at least one good “goosebump moment.”
+Though “Swee’pea’s Lullaby” always gives me waterworks (which I credit to Robin Williams' endearing performance), Popeye is unique in being one of the rare musicals not to provide me with at least one good “goosebump moment.”

 There's enough that Popeye does right for me to see it as a triumph of adaptation (and if you’ve seen the live-action versions of The Flintstones, The Cat in the Hat, or How the Grinch Stole Christmas, you know how truly dreadful Popeye could have been), but it's more a movie I'm fond of than a movie I love.

-As much as I still feel Popeye never quite gelled into the movie it had the potential to be, with each passing year, I become more appreciative of its uniqueness and eccentricity.
-Especially when taking into account it was made at a time when the film industry was starting to embrace the kind of cookie-cutter mediocrity that guaranteed blockbuster multiplex weekends.
+As much as I still feel Popeye never quite gelled into the movie it had the potential to be, with each passing year, I become more appreciative of its eccentricity.
+Especially when taking into account it was made at a time when the film industry was starting to embrace the kind of cookie-cutter, copycat mediocrity that guaranteed blockbuster multiplex weekends.

 It turns out there was real wisdom in Evans’ gamble on Feiffer, Altman, and Nilsson, and in his belief that a movie emphasizing the virtues of individuality should be created by artists who embody those qualities.
 Altman is a risk-taker, and in his way, a humanist visionary who fought to do right by Popeye by doing it HIS way.